JohnCoene/packer/docs/examples/golem-react.md

 ℹ Run `bundle` to build the JavaScript files
 ```

 Note the message indicating something needs to be added at the bottom of the shiny UI.
+This is because webpack will bundle the JavaScript in an `index.js` file and the template uses the `div` where `id="app"`  as root.

 ```r
 # app_ui